-- Maps describing the existing and proposed trail system, with major transportation services and significant commercial, employment, and residential sites, also identifying gaps in the network and potential new connections - An evaluation of potential connections among trails and activity centers.
-Evaluation criteria would include possible off-road connections; relative distances between trails and potential connections; a general idea of relative use of existing and proposed facilities; and conceptual costs of potential connections
+- Maps showing the existing and proposed trail system; major transportation services and significant commercial, employment, and residential sites; gaps in the network; and potential new connections. - An evaluation of potential connections between trails and activity centers.
+Evaluation criteria will include possible off-road connections; relative distances between trails and potential connections; a general idea of the relative use of existing and proposed facilities; and the conceptual costs of potential connections.